Coronavirus (COVID-19) - UK Government announces Bounce Back loan scheme for small businesses

 Start-ups might also wish to consider utilising the Future Fund scheme.
 For further details please our article of 22 April 2020.

-If you would like to discuss any of the issues raised in this article, or have other concerns about the impact of Coronavirus, please contact Dan Partridge for Corporate and Commercial advice or Douglas Hawthorn for Finance advice.
+If you would like to discuss any of the issues raised in this article, or have other concerns about the impact of Coronavirus, please contact Dan Partridge for Corporate and Commercial advice.

 All information correct as at 28 April 2020.

 CORONAVIRUS STOP PRESS – Click here to keep up to date with all of our latest articles.

 This article is for information purposes only and is not a substitute for legal advice and should not be relied upon as such.
 Please contact our specialist lawyers to discuss any issues you are facing.